nursinghome411

 As dementia progresses, individuals and their families may face complex decisions about care, comfort, and quality of life.
 This page offers resources on hospice and palliative care to support compassionate, person-centered approaches during the later stages of dementia.
 These resources provide guidance on managing pain and distress, honoring individual values and goals, and navigating end-of-life […]

-External Resources: Dementia Care Trainings
+External Resources: Dementia Care Trainings and Toolkits

 High-quality dementia care starts with informed, compassionate caregivers.
 This page provides resources for dementia care trainings designed to strengthen knowledge, build practical skills, and promote person-centered approaches across all care settings.
 Whether you’re a family member, home care aide, assisted living staff member, or healthcare professional, these training programs offer valuable guidance on communication, behavior […]